scottlamb/moonfire-nvr/guide/install-scripted.md

 setup.
 If there are no build errors, this script will then automatically invoke the install script (see below).

 There are two options you may pass to this script.
-The first is "-B" which means "build only".
+The first is `-B` which means "build only".
 In other words, this will stop the automatic invocation of the install script.
-The other option available is "-t" and causes the script to ignore the results of any tests.
+The other option available is `-t` and causes the script to ignore the results of any tests.
 In other words, even if tests fail, the build phase will be considered successful.
 This can occasionally be useful if you are doing development, and have temporarily broken one